 - The projected total plant output of WWFL is 164,775 MWh per year.
 WWFL currently accounts for 6.2% of the grid’s installed generating capacity and 3.7% of Jamaica’s electricity generation.

 The GOJ is in the process of undertaking preparatory work for the privatisation of Wigton Windfarm Limited (WWFL) via listing WWFL on the Jamaica Stock Exchange.
 Legal Consultant and Financial Transaction Structure Advisor and Stock Broker engaged.
-DBJ awaits cabinet approval of the recommended transaction structure.
+DBJ received cabinet approval in October 2018 of the recommended transaction structure and refinancing.
 It is expected that the listing will be completed by March 2019.